 - It’s delicious spread on toast or crackers.

-- Sandwich filling, perfect with sliced tomatoes, sprouts, and lettuce.
+- Try it as a vegan sandwich filling with sliced tomatoes, sprouts, and lettuce.

 This recipe is delicious whether you ferment it or not.
 However, fermentation adds rich and a tangy flavor dimension.

 Not sure what to use as a starter culture for your fermented dip?
 Here are a few suggestions:

 - Kombucha is very similar to ACV.
 If you make kombucha or other fermented beverages, then replace the vinegar in the recipe with a bit of strongly brewed beverage.

 Rosemary Garlic White Bean Dip